Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Introduction

-First, granular media have strongly non-Newtonian rheology~\cite{gdr2004dense,jop2006constitutive,kamrin2012nonlocal}.
-While granular locomotion often occurs in a regime with rate-independent medium response~\cite{hosoi2015beneath}, the jamming transition may result in elasto-plastic-like medium deformation, which manifests as formation of stagnant zones with jammed particles near a swimmer~\cite{aguilar2016robophysical, kang2018archimedes, feng2019support, agarwal2019modeling, harrington2020stagnant, pravin2021effect, agarwal2021surprising, agarwal2023mechanistic, yin2025extended}.
-More complexities may arise due to overlapping length scales of the stagnant zone size and intruder size~\cite{pravin2021effect, kozlowski2019dynamics}, and due to the overlap between the required jamming transition time (or strain) and the swimming period.
+First, granular media have strongly non-Newtonian rheology~\citep{gdr2004dense,jop2006constitutive,kamrin2012nonlocal}, \R{and granular locomotion often occurs in a regime where the medium experiences elasto-plastic deformation that is rate-independent~\citep{hosoi2015beneath}}.
+Near an intruding object, e.g., a swimmer, jamming effects in the medium manifest, which often result in the formation of stagnant zones with jammed particles that move along with the intruder without rearranging~\citep{aguilar2016robophysical, kang2018archimedes, feng2019support, agarwal2019modeling, harrington2020stagnant, pravin2021effect, agarwal2021surprising, agarwal2023mechanistic, yin2025extended}. \R{As a result, these jammed particles effectively become an internal part of the intruder, enlarging its body size.} \R{The stagnant zones may require a finite amount of intruder displacement to develop~\citep{feng2019support,harrington2020stagnant}, inducing history-dependence in resistive forces.} More complexities may arise due to overlapping length scales of the particle size, stagnant zone size and intruder size~\citep{pravin2021effect, kozlowski2019dynamics}. \R{These complexities require granular locomotion models to incorporate more physics such as history-dependent medium response and elasto-plasticity~\citep{Yilmaz2026ElasticRFT}. }